quii/learn-go-with-tests/arrays/readme.md

 }
 ```

-If you try and run the tests they will still not compile, you will have to change the first test to pass in a slice rather than an array.
+If you try to run the tests they will still not compile, you will have to change the first test to pass in a slice rather than an array.

 ## Write enough code to make it pass